ThijsCarriere/Master-Thesis/README.md

 In this folder, all scripts can be found that are used in the analyses and pre-processing of the project.
 With the use of these scripts, all results can be obtained and recreated.

 ## License
+All work in this archive is licensed under a [Creative Common Attribution 4.0 license](http://creativecommons.org/licenses/by/4.0/).<br><br>
+This means that you can

 ## Maintenance
+This archive is open access and can be used in line with the license.
+Maintenance and updating is responsibility of the author, Thijs Carrière.
 If you have any questions about this project, you can always contact me by sending an e-mail to t.c.carriere@uu.nl.